 Migrating to ESM in ApostropheCMS

 Starting with version 4.9.0, ApostropheCMS supports ECMAScript Modules (ESM).
-This guide will help you convert your existing project to use ESM.
+This guide will help you convert your existing project to use ESM and understand why this transition is valuable for your development workflow.

 Understanding ESM vs CommonJS